21st Forqué Awards

-The 21st ceremony of the Forqué Awards was held on 11 January 2016 at the Palacio Municipal de Congresos in Madrid.
+The 21st Forqué Awards ceremony, presented by EGEDA, was held on 11 January 2016 at the Palacio Municipal de Congresos in Madrid.
 The gala, aired on La 1, was hosted by Macarena Gómez and José Corbacho.

 History

 The nominations were disclosed in December 2015.
 Truman and The Clan (running both in the Best Film and the Best Latin-American film categories) gathered the most nominations.

 Organised by EGEDA, the award ceremony was held at the Palacio Municipal de Congresos in Madrid on 11 January 2016.
 The gala got off to a late start because the regional president Cristina Cifuentes did not arrive in time.
 It featured musical performances by Antonio Orozco, Edurne, Manuel Carrasco, Pablo López and Soraya.
 Edu Soto and Tricicle provided comic relief.
 It was hosted by José Corbacho and Macarena Gómez.

 Santiago Segura was gifted the EGEDA Gold Medal recognizing a career in the film industry.

 Winners and nominees

 The winners and nominees are listed as follows: